AnyBody/tutorials/Motion_Capture_Movement/lesson1.md

 :::{note}
 If you use a different marker protocol, or customize what is optimized you will need to modify the marker protocol.
-In this example, the marker protocol is define in the file The {file}`Setup/MarkerProtocol.any`.
+In this example, the marker protocol is defined in the file {file}`Setup/MarkerProtocol.any`.
 In the interest of simplicity, we shall postpone the discussion of the marker protocol setup.
 :::